-They are one of the most commonly prescribed classes of antibacterials in the world and are used to treat a variety of bacterial infections in humans.
+They are one of the most commonly prescribed classes of antibacterials globally and are used to treat a variety of bacterial infections in humans.

-Due to the widespread use (and overuse) of these drugs, the number of bacterial strains resistant to quinolones has been steadily growing since the 1990s.
+Due to these drugs’ widespread use (and overuse), the number of bacterial strains resistant to quinolones has been steadily growing since the 1990s.

 This review describes the development of quinolones as antibacterials, the structure and function of gyrase and topoisomerase, and the mechanical basis of the action of quinolones against their enzymatic targets.